 Subtheme 1 - Ecosystem approach to fisheries management

 Introduction

 This section provides an overview of the status of knowledge of the ecosystem approach to fisheries management in the European Atlantic basin.
-Based on this status assessment, recommendations are made for policy intervention and investment actions.
+Based on this status assessment, potential ideas are suggested for policy intervention and investment actions.